-Walter describes ‘buildings erected at the time of the Fenian movement [which] were very well and strongly built with a view to resisting attack during any possible raid on the station.
+The historic map shows the Coastguard cottages themselves, which Walter describes as having been ‘erected at the time of the Fenian movement [and which] were very well and strongly built with a view to resisting attack during any possible raid on the station.
 At one end of the buildings there was a strongly built tower protected with heavy iron shutters at the windows and loopholes – very like the castles of old – for rifle sniping of any persons leading an assault on the station.
 In each house there were iron communication doors leading from house to house, by which means the crews, with their wives and children could, if necessary, reach the strong room in the tower, close the communication doors and await events.’

 Walter also mentions the Coastguard station of Liscannor which, he says, is ‘thirty miles distant’: presumably from his home at Kilkee.
 It is in fact 28 miles by road today.

 ‘Arriving at Lahinch railway station …’ which is no more ‘… one drove around Liscannor Bay, past Lahinch golf course, a long stretch of sand hills said to be the best golf course in the country …’ The golf course still exists – indeed there are now two – and still consists of sand hills.
 It hosted the All-Ireland Golf championship in 2019.

 ‘… passing the ruins of an old chapel which probably fell into disuse during the penal days.’
 Entering Liscannor, one passes the ruins of Kilmacrehy church.

 A short distance further on is the small harbour of Liscannor which is an altogether better refuge for small boats than Seafield Point 10 miles further down the coast.